open-tale/open-tale.github.io/_docs/02-characters.md

 | **Toughness** | 5 + Volition + Constitution
 | **Willpower** | 5 + Volition + Awareness

+### 2.1.4.
+Perks

+Perks are unique abilities that can be acquired as the character progresses in the story.
+Every character level grants the player the right to purchase one new perk.
+That being said, the character starts off with one available perk to purchase.

+An extensive list of perks can be found on the next chapter.

 ### 2.1.5.
 Wealth

 Wealth relates to what the character can purchase with the in-game money